RSTR: Reducing SpatioTemporal Redundancy in Diffusion Transformers: Optimization Cost Analysis

+A key advantage of RSTR is that the optimization is a \textbf{one-time offline process}.
+Once the optimal schedule $\mathbf{w}^*$ and rank configuration $\mathbf{r}^*$ are discovered for a specific model version, they can be deployed indefinitely without further overhead.

+We benchmark the optimization timing for all four evaluated models on their respective hardware; the detailed per-model timing breakdown is provided in our code repository at \url{https://github.com/rusu4943/RSTR}.

-\textbf{Guidance-driven caching protocol.} We adapt the caching strategy to handle variable guidance patterns from {\em Stage 1}.
-The key modification is that when timestep $t$ uses only the conditional forward pass and timestep $t-1$ requires full CFG, we cannot reuse cached features since the unconditional forward pass was never computed at timestep $t$.
-Otherwise, standard caching applies.
-This ensures correct CFG application while maximizing cache reuse when guidance is inactive.
+\textbf{Guidance-driven caching protocol.} We adapt the caching strategy to handle variable guidance patterns from Stage 1.
+The cache schedule dynamically combines intervals of $N \in \{1, 2, 3\}$ depending on the guidance pattern: when consecutive timesteps require CFG transitions (from $w_t=1$ to $w_{t-1}>1$), we must perform full computation since the unconditional branch was never executed.
+Overall, the adaptive schedule achieves computation savings equivalent to a uniform $N=2$ interval while ensuring correct CFG application.